Welcome to Sixth Grade!

 - Sturdy Zippered Supply bag to hold personal items (NO Plastic/Metal Boxes)

-- 8 Single-Subject Composition Notebooks for Language Arts, Science, Social Studies and Math (1 per semester-per subject)
+- 8 Single-Subject College Ruled 100 pg.
+Composition Notebooks for Language Arts, Science, Social Studies and Math (1 per semester-per subject)-please do not buy styles with perforated pages.

 - Plastic Sheet Protectors (25-30)